actorapp/actor-bots/README.md

 # Modules

+Actor Bots have various built-in modules for easier bot development.

 * Server key-value storage.
 One for bot and for one for each fork. (can be accessed with scope)
 * Local key-value storage.
 Useful for keeping state of actor on disk.
 * Natural language processing with api.ai